TGHSSN/DS105/README.md

 -	we merged the artists moma.csv and artworks moma. csv into a final moma.csv file
 -	we merged the artists artsy. csv and artworks artsy.csv into a final artsy.csv

 Then, we have to reshape the datasets so that they had the same column names.
 We saved these new datasets as moma_simple.csv and artsy_simple.csv.
-Here is a sample:

 Finally, we merged these two data sets and saved the final dataset into a csv file merged.csv.